 Place books, movies, cds, or other materials on physical course reserve in the library and your students can find your course reserve at the Library’s main circulation desk.

-Request for links or PDFs of online materials to be posted in Blackboard or Canvas.
+Request for links or PDFs of online materials to be posted in Canvas.
 We can even digitize a physical copy of an item, such as a chapter in a book, and put it in your course shell.